KVComm: Enabling Efficient LLM Communication through Selective KV Sharing: Related Work

 \section{Related Work}

 \paragraph{LLM Inference Acceleration} Lots of work has focused on accelerating LLM inference.
 Computation-level methods such as FlashAttention~\citep{dao2022flashattention} and Memory-Efficient Attention~\citep{rabe2021self} reduce memory and speed up attention; system-level methods such as vLLM~\citep{kwon2023efficient} and DeepSpeed-Inference~\citep{aminabadi2022deepspeed} improve overall throughput and latency; and model-level methods such as quantization~\citep{lin2024awq} and pruning~\citep{ma2023llm} reduce model size and complexity.
+These works mainly focus on working with only one model processing a single long input with the aim of minimizing computation cost.
 These approaches are orthogonal to ours and can be combined with KVComm to further improve efficiency.

 Closest to our work are methods that reuse computation across decoding steps or requests. \citet{gao2024cost} introduces a hierarchical KV caching system for all requests; \citet{gim2024prompt} reuses prompt KV caches across queries by decomposing inputs; \citet{liu2024cachegen} compresses KV caches into compact bitstreams; and \citet{yao2025cacheblend} combines multiple chunks’ KV caches by selectively recomputing a few tokens.
 In contrast, our work targets communication across different LLMs, which is more challenging due to parameter differences.
 Moreover, while prior methods reuse KV caches uniformly across layers, we enable selective sharing of KV caches from different layers, further improving efficiency.
 We do not compare with these works since they are orthogonal to ours.